5 Small Business Certifications to Consider

 WBENC

-The Women’s Business Enterprise (WBE) Certification provides eligibility to work on both government and private sector contracts.
-Qualifications are similar to the WOSB Certification, including the requirement that a woman must hold the highest position at the company and be active in daily management.
+The Women’s Business Enterprise (WBE) Certification provides eligibility to work on both private sector and government contracts.
+Qualifications are similar to the WOSB Certification, including a requirement that a woman must hold the highest position at the company and be active in daily management.
 The WBE Certification can help you reach business development goals by providing access to new contracts, networking opportunities, and training and education programs.

 2. Minority Business Enterprise (MBE) Certification